Marijuana Use Is Increasingly Common Among People With Depression Or Anxiety. But Does Marijuana Interact With Conventional Antidepressants?

 MAOIs were the first type of antidepressant developed.
 They were introduced during the 1950s to treat depression as well as other mood disorders, such as social phobia and panic disorder.
 These days, MAOIs are rarely prescribed due to undesirable side effects and a high potential for dangerous interactions with various foods and medications.

 MAOIs work by inhibiting monoamine oxidase.
-This is an enzyme responsible for reabsorbing norepinephrine, serotonin and dopamine.
-As a result, these chemicals accumulate on the brain, ultimately improving mood.
+This is an enzyme responsible for reabsorbing norepinephrine, serotonin, and dopamine.
+As a result, these chemicals accumulate in the brain, ultimately improving mood.
 In rare cases, these antidepressants can cause Serotonin Syndrome, a potentially lethal level of serotonin.

 Potential Cannabis Interaction Risk: High